mitotic/graphterm/docs/usage.rst

 Copy/paste
 ================================================================

-There are two ways to paste text from the clipboard into GraphTerm.
+For certain browsers (e.g., desktop Chrome/Safari),
+the usual *Command-V* or *Control-V* key sequence should directly paste text from the clipboard.
+If that doesn't work, there are a couple of other ways to paste text.
-First, you can can use the keyboard shortcut *Control-T* to open a popup window, paste the text into the popup window using the browser's paste menu command or a keyboard shortcut, like *Command/Control-V*, and then type *Control-T* again to insert the text at the GraphTerm cursor location.
+First, you can use the keyboard shortcut *Control-T* to open a popup window, paste the text into the popup window using the browser's paste menu command or a keyboard shortcut, such as *Command/Control-V*, and then type *Control-T* again to insert the text at the GraphTerm cursor location.
 (The popup paste window can also be accessed from the *Actions* menu.)
-Alternatively, you can *click on the cursor* before beginning the paste operation and then paste the text directly.
+Alternatively, for some browsers, and on the iPad, you can *click on the cursor* before beginning the paste operation and then paste the text directly.
 This second technique may not always work well for text copied from non-plain text sources, such as a web page.